 Truck lineups grow as work-to-rule actions start at Canadian border crossings

-The Public Service Alliance of Canada says work-to-rule actions have started at border locations across the country.
+The Public Service Alliance of Canada says work-to-rule actions have started at border locations across the country, causing delays at many locations, including the Ambassador Bridge in Windsor-Detroit.

 In a post on social media, PSAC said “Our FB bargaining team has been at the table all night, and we're giving them a bit more time to negotiate.
 In the meantime, work-to-rule actions have started across the country.”